 - financial considerations when having a baby

 - financial things to consider when having a baby

 - how to cope with new baby

-- financial challenges new parents face
+- financial issues young parents face

 - financial considerations of having a baby